diamonddelt/aws-solutions-architect-associate-prep/s3/notes.md

 `your-bucket-name.s3-accelerate.amazonaws.com`

+Has the greatest impact and value to people who are uploading from remote locations relative to their region.

 ## Exam tips

 1. S3 supports cross-region replication of buckets.
 When you do this, you have to enable `versioning`